jflemin2-ops/Fleming-TellingStoriesWithData-templates/final-project-part-one.md

 https://americanorchestras.org/wp-content/uploads/2023/06/Racial-Ethnic-and-Gender-Diversity-in-the-Orchestra-Field-in-2023.pdf

 ## AI acknowledgements
 AI was used to help me scan the internet for resources and relevant data.
+Gemini in-browser was used on The Leage of American Orchestra's website to find links to their audience segmentation data